Spontaneous collective transport in a heat--bath: The model

-The simulations are run for every set of parameters of interaction always under symmetry-broken and symmetry-unbroken conditions to compare the directed transport in the symmetry-broken case with the symmetry-unbroken case which does not show any average directed motion in the similarly formed many-body structures.
-Link of the movies of pair of such symmetry-broken and unbroken situations under exactly the same interaction parameters are given in the respective figure captions.
-A symmetry-broken case is, in general, there when $\Gamma_1(z)$ and $\Gamma_2(z)$ are different functions and all other situations are symmetry-unbroken.
-For the purpose of the representation, we have kept the ${\Gamma_1(z)}=\Gamma_2(z)=0.1$ i.e., equal to a constant.
-However, we have checked several symmetry-unbroken situations at a wide range of parameter values to observe no average directed motion.
-Similarly, the parameters of the functions of the symmetry-broken cases are for the best representation, however, we have checked the results over wider parameter ranges.
-The average velocity under symmetry-broken scenario would obviously depend on the value of the parameters in the damping function, but, there always are directed motions under the symmetry-broken conditions.
+Typical parameters corresponding to coordinate-dependent damping used in simulations that follow, for monomer 1 and monomer 2 (unless stated otherwise) are $a_{1}=-0.3$, $b_{1}=0.4$ and $\lambda_{1}=100$; and $a_{2}=-0.1$, $b_{2}=0.3$ and $\lambda_{2}=100$ respectively.
+Typical structures of the potentials are shown in Fig.1 for a particular set of parameters.
+Simulations are run for every set of parameters of interaction always under symmetry-broken ($\Gamma_1(r^i)\neq\Gamma_2(r^i)$) and symmetry-unbroken ($\Gamma_1(r^i)=\Gamma_2(r^i)$) conditions.
+This is done to compare directed transport in the symmetry-broken case with that in symmetry-unbroken case which does not show any average directed motion in the similarly formed many-body structures.
+Link of the movies of pair of such symmetry-broken and unbroken situations under exactly the same other interaction parameters are given in the respective figure captions of Fig.2.

-All simulations use a new random seed each time and it has been checked that qualitative results remain the same for given set of parameters independent of the random seed.
+All simulations use a new random seed each time step and it has been checked that qualitative results remain the same for given set of parameters independent of the random seed.
 We have set $k_{B}T$ and $r_{min}$ as our reference for energy and distance scale respectively and both have been set to unity.
-All parameters for symmetry-broken dimers have been fixed throughout the simulations and are the same as the ones mentioned in the captions of Fig.1 and Fig.2, except for $\sigma$ and $r_{l}$ which have been varied from case to case. $\Delta t$ denotes the discretised time element used in simulation.
+The number of dimers have been fixed to thirty in all simulations.
 Videos have been produced by harnessing matplotlib library, using the data of positions of dimers for both symmetry broken case and a symmetry-unbroken case.
-In case the videos generated are long or too slow, they have then been sped up by using a video editor.
+In case the videos generated are long or too slow, those have then been sped up by using a video editor.

+Several symmetry unbroken situations at a wide range of parameter values are checked to observe no average directed motion.
+Parameters of the functions of the symmetry-broken cases mentioned in this paper are for the best representation, however, it has been checked that, results over wider similar parameter ranges remain qualitatively same.
+The average velocity under symmetry-broken scenario would obviously depend on the value of the parameters in the damping function, but, there always are some directed motions under the symmetry-broken conditions even when the broken symmetry is marginal.
+Some phase diagrams for the continuous emergence of directed motion under a growth of broken symmetry is also shown in what follows.